euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

 .. figure:: topic_comparison_usa.png

-   Topic Comparison of the Wikipedia article on the United States.
+   Topic comparison of the Wikipedia article on the United States.
 In the top left, all words in both texts are plotted.
 On the top right, only the intersection set of words is shown.
 In the bottom left, only the words present in the 2013 revision are displayed.
 In the bottom right, only the words present in the 2015 revision are shown. :label:`egfig`

 Conclusion
 ----------